Industrial waste is any solid, liquid, or gaseous substance disposed of in a public sewer in the metropolitan area resulting from a business activity.

-The Industrial Waste & Pollution Prevention (IWPP) Section of the Metropolitan Council Environmental Services Division regulates and monitors industrial discharges to the sewer system to ensure compliance with local and federal regulations.
-The IWPP Section also responds to sewer-related spills and community sewer problems.
-These functions protect MCES and community collection/treatment facilities, process efficiency, and operating personnel and the environment.
+The Industrial Waste and Pollution Prevention (IWPP) section of the Metropolitan Council Environmental Services (MCES) regulates and monitors industrial discharges to the sewer system to ensure compliance with local, state, and federal regulations.
+We also respond to sewer-related spills and community sewer problems.
+These functions protect regional and municipal collection and treatment facilities, process efficiency, operating personnel, and the environment.

 Our staff issue industrial discharge permits to industrial users of the Metropolitan Disposal System (public sanitary sewers).
 Approximately 900 permits are in effect today.

 Ensuring environmental compliance

 Permittees are required to conduct self-monitoring and submit reports to IWPP on a routine basis.
 These reports are one means of determining compliance with the MCES waste discharge rules.